trypear/pearai-documentation/docs/quickstart.md

       Your browser does not support the video tag.
    </video>

-3. You're now ready to start prompting!

-4. Optional: put PearAI in your path so you can open within directories with `pearai .`
+3. Optional: put PearAI in your path so you can open within directories with `pearai .`

    <img src="/docs/img/pearai-path-dark.webp" alt="pearai path" width="400"/>

-5. Try out the 2 core features below!
+4. You're now ready to start prompting!
+Try out the 2 core features below:

    1. `CMD+I` (Inline code editing)
       <video width="400" controls>